yosra270/image-processing/README.md

 * Basic I/O operations : open and save an image
 * Statistics (Average, Std, Histogram, ...)
 * Conversion to Gray Scale or to HSV
-* Detection of edges, faces and people
+* Detection of edges (canny and sobel detector), faces (haar cascade classfier) and people (hog classifier)
 * Segmentation using k-Means
 * Threshodling
-* Erosion & Dilation
+* Erosion & Dilation using as structuring elements : Rectangle, Ellipse and Cross
 * Smoothing (Blurring) using Median, Gaussian and Average Blur
 * Modifcation of  Brightness & Contrast